zciluk/Trello_simpleautomation/README.md

 | **As a user I would like to log in my account with my e-mail and password**  | ID-001 - User should see initial login screen empty|

-Test are written using Capybara + Selenium and Cucumber.
+Test are written in Ruby using Capybara + Selenium and Cucumber.
 Additional lib is Faker which is used for generating fake data for registration.

 #### Installation